-Sad.
+Unfortunate.
 If given one word, that’s the one we’d use to describe Sheik’s Figure Player.
-Alongside Bayonetta, Sheik is a contender for “worst in game” due to a wide variety of reasons.
-Which is a shame, because Sheik was considered mid-tier in Super Smash Bros.
+Alongside Bayonetta and R.O.B., Sheik is a contender for “worst-in-game” for many reasons.
+Which is a shame, because she was considered mid-tier in Super Smash Bros.
 4’s amiibo metagame.
-Simply put, if you’re looking to train a Sheik amiibo, it’s going be tough.
+Simply put, if you’re looking to train a Sheik amiibo, it’s going to be tough.
 She’s going to lose a lot of games.
-In some of them, she’ll be KOed early due to her lack of weight.
+In some of them, she’ll be KO’d early due to her low weight.
 In others, she’ll take too long to KO an opponent due to her concerning lack of kill power.
 Sheik’s a frustrating one, but we’re going to do our best!
 If you’d like to learn more about her metagame representation, you can find out more on her corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

-Fortunately, Sheik benefits from several potential Spirits.
+Sheik benefits from several potential Spirit effects.
 Armor Knight is her best friend, as it grants an additional 1.15x attack power and 1.8x defense.
-That’s huge, as Sheik is lacking in kill power and survivability.
-Pair Armor Knight alongside Move Speed ↑ and you’ve got the best possible setup on your hands!
-Trade-Off Ability ↑ works too, but do note that its 30% damage penalty can be problematic for Sheik, given her lightweight status.
+That’s huge, as Sheik is lacking in both kill power and survivability.
+Pair Armor Knight alongside Move Speed ↑ and you’ve got the best possible setup!
+Trade-Off Ability ↑ works too, but do note that its 30% damage penalty can be problematic for Sheik given her lightweight status.

 Of course, most of our online tournaments ban Armor Knight.
-Here are some other options, then: try out Physical Attack ↑, Hyper Smash Attacks, Foot Attack ↑, and / or Instadrop.
-Not many options here, sadly, but you’ve got to work with what you can get, right?
+Here are some other options, then: Physical Attack ↑, Hyper Smash Attacks, and Foot Attack ↑.
+Not many choices here, sadly, but you’ve got to work with what you can get, right?
 You could also try Air Attack ↑ or Air Defense ↑.
 If you’re training a Raid Boss, you might want to consider using Landing Lag ↓ alongside Instadrop.
 It’s a fun combination that’ll grant Sheik incredible vertical movement speed!
 You can either keep her stats balanced (2100 / 2100) or leaning more towards attack (2500 / 1700).
 Make sure her Spirit-type is Neutral!

 As usual, you’ll need to mirror match your Sheik amiibo in order to train it properly!
-Play on Ω-form stages and used a timed ruleset for best results.
+Play on Ω-form stages and use a timed ruleset for the best results.
 Refer to the list of moves below, and use them during these matches!
-You can stop once your FP is around Level 35.
-Then you can switch its Learning off, level it up against CPUs, and then switch its Learning back on at Level 50 for some brush-up games.
+You can stop playing once your FP is around Level 35.
+Then you can switch its learning off, level it up against CPUs, and then switch its learning back on at Level 50 for some brush-up games.
 During training, make sure you walk instead of run.
 Only jump when recovering — or more rarely, when you’re about to use an aerial move.
 You’re free to go off-stage, but we’ll talk more about that in just a moment.
-Here’s the full list of moves to use during training!
+Here’s the full list of moves to use during training:

-- Forward smash: It’s pretty much impossible for Sheik to accidentally KO an opponent, so it’s very important to use her smash attacks whenever possible.
-Forward smash is a good choice; its multi-hitting properties make it a solid finisher.
+- Forward smash: It’s pretty much impossible for Sheik to accidentally KO an opponent, so it’s crucial to use her smash attacks whenever possible.
+Forward smash is an excellent choice, and its multi-hitting properties make it a solid finisher.
 This is Sheik’s most important move!

 - Down tilt: Sheik’s AI doesn’t have too many hard-coded combos, but a good bit of the ones it does have involve down tilt.
 Use down tilt against your amiibo, and it’ll figure out its down tilt combos on its own.
-Very convenient!
+It’s very convenient!

 - Forward tilt: A good combo move that should be used often.
 Make sure to prioritize forward smash over forward tilt, though.

 Thanks so much for reading!
-Sheik’s another one of those “no special moves” characters, but if you want to experiment with them, you’re more than welcome to!
-She’s definitely tough to train, so if you have any questions or need help, join our Discord community!
+Sheik’s another one of those “no special moves” characters, but you’re welcome to experiment with them if you want!
+Sheik is certainly tough to train, so if you have any questions or need help, feel free to join our Discord community!
 We’ll do our best to further guide you through training.
 When your FP is all leveled up and ready for a tournament, you can use our Powersaves guide or mobile backup guide to learn how to enter.
 We also appreciate donations very much, as they help keep the site running!
-Until next time, happy training!
+Until next time — happy training!